hughpyle/teensy-povwand/README.md

 ## TODO

-Fix the FFT; implement windowing
+Fix the FFT; implement windowing.
+Instead of the fix_fft code, use the CMSIS optimized libraries compiled for the M4 processor.
+Wicked awesome.

 Monitor the LIPO cell voltage directly using one of the Teensy ADCs.
 Warning flash then power down on undervoltage.